forresty/forresty.github.com/source/hire/index.markdown

 I am currently available for hire.

-I think I am good at Ruby, but iOS projects are welcome too. **But I am not an experienced programmer yet.**
+I think I am good at Ruby, but iOS projects are welcome too. **But I am not an experienced programmer yet, and I suck at web frontend (for the moment).**

 You might want to have a look at [my GitHub profile](https://github.com/forresty).